RahimGuerfi/openfda-medication-search-app/README.md

 The search query now matches both the `openfda.brand_name` and `openfda.generic_name` fields using the `*` wildcard operator for more flexible searches.

+### Optimized Search Functionality

+To optimize the search functionality and improve code readability, I introduced a separate state for the search value and the query value.
+The query value is set to the search value only when the user clicks the search button.
+This ensures that `useQuery` fires only when the query or page values change, and not when the search value changes.
+This separation makes the code more readable and efficient.

 ## 📂 Project Structure

 Here is the project structure for better understanding and navigation: